You aren’t here by accident. The fact that you are searching for juicing tips tells me that you are serious about your overall health.

-If you want to add these ingredients to your recipe then you’ll have to use a blender to chop up these fruits into a smooth consistency and then mix in the ingredients you’ve prepared with a juicer.
+If you want to add these ingredients to your recipe, then you’ll have to use a blender to chop up these fruits into a smooth consistency and then mix in the elements you’ve prepared with a juicer.

-For example when celery goes through a juicer it separates the fiber and liquid and what you’ll get is celery juice and none of the fiber.
+For example, when celery goes through a juicer, it separates the fiber from liquid, and what you’ll get is celery juice without the fiber.

-When celery is blended, it gets chop so finely that it resembles juice but when you look closely the fibers and liquid are intact.
-Think of blending as a process of pureeing fruits and vegetables and whatever other ingredient you put in.
+Think of blending as a process of pureeing fruits and vegetables and whatever ingredient you put in.

-When you drink juice, it does not have any fiber in it so it gets absorbed by the bloodstream faster.
-This is great if you want to drink juice for specific conditions like diabetes.
+Juice extracted from a juicer does not have any fiber and goes directly to the bloodstream.
+This option is great if you want to drink juice for specific conditions like diabetes.